-Two intermediate scenarios reflect alternative mixed-fisheries hypotheses: "SQ\E", "Value".
+Two intermediate scenarios reflect alternative mixed-fisheries hypotheses: "SQ_E" and "Value".

-The status quo "SQ\E" scenario sets the effort of each fleet in 2018 and in 2019 equal to the effort in the most recently recorded year for which data are available (2017).
+The status quo "SQ_E" scenario sets the effort of each fleet in 2018 and in 2019 equal to the effort in the most recently recorded year for which data are available (2017).
 This scenario investigates the mixed-fisheries outcomes if the situation remains the same in terms of total effort and effort allocation among métiers.
-This situation presents potential for 2019 TAC overshoot for cod, haddock, whiting and Eastern Channel sole, and of 2019 TAC undershoot for saithe, North Sea plaice, and a number of Norway lobster stocks.
-The status quo situation is in better balance for North Sea sole and Eastern Channel plaice.
+This situation presents a potential 2019 TAC overshoot for cod, haddock, whiting, and Eastern Channel sole, and a 2019 TAC undershoot for saithe, North Sea and Eastern Channel plaice, and a number of Norway lobster stocks.
+The status quo situation is in better balance for North Sea sole.

 The "Value" scenario is a simple proxy balancing fishing opportunities by stock with their potential market value, in the absence of a formal economic behaviour model.
 For example, if a fleet needs 100 days of fishing to catch its share of stock A, and 200 days of fishing to catch its share of stock B, and if the revenue of that fleet (tonnage × mean price in 2016) is 75% from stock A and 25% from stock B, then the resulting effort would be $(100 \times 0.75) + (200 \times 0.25) = 125$ days.
-Historically this scenario has been observed to predict effort levels closer to the realised effort than the "Minimum" and "Maximum" scenarios (Ulrich et al., 2011), and for 2019 again, this scenario estimates results close to the status quo scenario.
+Historically this scenario has been observed to predict effort levels closer to the realised effort than the "Min" and "Max" scenarios (Ulrich et al., 2011).
+For 2019, this scenario again estimates results close to the status quo "SQ_E" scenario.